Wiki surveys: Open and quantifiable social data collection: Case studies

-In order to better understand what kinds of uploaded ideas scored well, we conducted semi-structured interviews with officials at the OECD and the New York City Mayor's Office.
-Based on these interviews, as well as interviews with six wiki survey creators from other groups, there seem to be two general classes of uploaded ideas that score well: \emph{novel information}---that is, new ideas that were not anticipated by the wiki survey creators---and \emph{alternative framings}---that is, new and ``stickier'' ways of expressing existing ideas.
+Because user-contributed ideas that score well are likely to be of interest---in fact, they highlight the value of the collaborativeness of wiki surveys---we sought to understand more about these items by conducting interviews with the creators of the PlaNYC and OECD wiki surveys.
+Based on these interviews, as well as interviews with six other wiki survey creators, we identified two general categories of high-scoring user-contributed ideas: \emph{novel information}---that is, substantively new ideas that were not anticipated by the wiki survey creators---and \emph{alternative framings}---that is, new and resonant ways of expressing existing ideas.

-An example of one of these alternative framings was one of the top-scoring (and user-uploaded) ideas in the OECD wiki survey: ``Teach to think, not to regurgitate."
-While this idea may not be substantively new, our interviews with the OECD suggest that the wiki survey respondent who contributed it expressed it in a way that the organization might not have:

-\begin{quote} ``[`teach to think, not to regurgitate'] . . . it wouldn't be formulated in such a way [by the OECD].
-So that's probably the most, it's not controversial, but it's the most surprising, it's very un-OECD-speak, which we liked." (interview with Julie Harris, OECD, February 3, 2011) \end{quote}

-In the OECD context, the top-scoring ideas tended to be phrased as aspirational principles (e.g., ``ensure that children from disadvantaged background[s] and migrant families have the same opportunity to quality education as others").
-Our interviews revealed that the success of ideas framed in this way was informative for the organization's staff:

-\begin{quote} ``In terms of substance, what for me has been most interesting is that . . . those top priorities . . . they're all very much couched in the language of principles, basic principles. . . .
-It's sort of constitutional language.'' (interview with Joanne Caddy, OECD, February 15, 2011) \end{quote}

-PlaNYC's wiki survey creators noted similar alternative framings.
-The top-scoring idea (``Keep NYC's drinking water clean by banning fracking in NYC's watershed'')\footnote{``Fracking,'' short for hydraulic fracturing, is a drilling technique for extracting oil and natural gas.} was submitted by a user; policy advisor Ibrahim Abdul-Matin reported that although the Mayor's Office strongly supports a ban on fracking, it would not have phrased the initiative as such, but, instead, would have used more general language.
-Seeing the amount of support for a fracking ban specifically framed in this way enables the Mayor's Office to understand how to frame PlaNYC's initiatives so that they are more accessible to and resonant with New York City's residents:

-\begin{quote} ``We hate fracking, and we've been very clear about it.
-And so this for us, this says, we have support amongst the people who are paying attention to be very clear that we don't like fracking.
-[Question: Okay.
-So why was fracking not one of the seed ideas that you guys had?]
-Because we talk about it differently.
-We'll say, `protect the watershed.'
-We don't say, `protect the watershed from fracking.' " (interview with Ibrahim Abdul-Matin, Policy Advisor, December 12, 2010) \end{quote}

-More generally, Abdul-Matin noted the value of information about what framings were most resonant with the public:

-\begin{quote} ``I think the value of this process has been to find new ways to talk about and explain what we're doing.
-It's a framing challenge. ...
-Because really the biggest challenge with PlaNYC 2.0 is making sure that it has value and resonance for people who actually live in the city, so it's not just some abstract plan." (interview with Ibrahim Abdul-Matin, Policy Advisor, December 12, 2010) \end{quote}